Skip to main content

 Trace Nesting Is Flat

 Cause: long-running subtasks are recorded as sibling observations when they should have their own parent span.
-Fix: use trace.startSpan() when a subtask has nested work, then record children from that span handle.
-In Python, use trace.start_span() to measure the subtask and record child observations on the active trace.
+Fix: use trace.startSpan() / trace.start_span() when a subtask has nested work.
+In TypeScript, record children from the span handle.
+In Python, pass the parent span handle’s id as parent_id when starting child work.

 Debug with Debug mode: confirm spanCount (span_count in Python) includes both the parent span and the child tool, then inspect the trace in Lemma.
-If they appear as siblings, record the child from the span handle, for example retrieve.recordTool(...), before ending the parent span.
+If they appear as siblings, record the child from the parent span handle in TypeScript, or pass parent_id=retrieve.id when starting the child in Python, before ending the parent span.

 Serverless traces are delayed or missing